The Steinberg Institute brings a unique understanding of state politics and public policy. Our top priorities include:

 Darrell became passionate about mental health during his time on the Sacramento City Council.
 In 1997, the City of Sacramento engaged in a lawsuit against Loaves & Fishes, a private charity providing food to the homeless.
 The free lunches began to draw thousands of homeless people who were seen as a nuisance to businesses near the shelter.
 Then-Mayor Joe Serna and then-Councilmember Steinberg were the only two members to vote against the lawsuit.
 Upon further investigation into the rapidly increasing homeless population, Darrell recognized that an overwhelming portion of homeless suffered from brain illness and did not have access to proper care.

 From that point forward, Darrell has worked to bring awareness and solutions for what he calls “the under-attended issue of our time.”
-As a member of the state Assembly, he authored the 2004 Mental Health Services Act, landmark legislation that substantially increased funding for “whatever-it takes” services for individuals with the most severe brain illnesses, as well as innovative programs and research focused on early detection, intervention, and prevention of psychosis and serious mood disorders.
+As a member of the state Assembly, he authored the 2004 Mental Health Services Act, landmark legislation that now generates $2.2 billion annually for “whatever-it takes” services for individuals with the most severe brain illnesses, as well as innovative programs and research focused on early detection, intervention, and prevention of psychosis and serious mood disorders.

 His commitment to improving mental health care has resulted in services that provide integrated care to the homeless.
 In 2013, as a state senator, Darrell authored SB 82, propelling a major statewide expansion of crisis residential and stabilization beds and mobile crisis capacity.
 In 2015, continuing his press for change, he established a first-of-its-kind statewide organization, the Steinberg Institute, dedicated to raising the profile of quality mental health care as a critical public policy and civil rights issue.